Subcontract Management Tips Throughout the Contract Lifecycle

 Management: Monitor Compliance and Costs

 As with any contract relationship, subcontracts must be managed and evaluated to ensure there is proper, timely performance and that there is value added by virtue of the arrangement.
-This aspect of subcontract management should generally coincide with the management of the primary contract, as there will likely be concurrent performance.
+Apart from human precision, using contract lifecycle management software helps stay on top of key data.
+The compliance aspect of subcontract management should generally coincide with the management of the primary contract, as there will likely be concurrent performance.
 It is during the management phase of all contracts that compliance must be monitored.
 Of course, one of the most important components is ensuring cost containment because subcontracting can sometimes end up eroding the profitability of the primary contract relationship.

 The Buyer's Guide to Contract Management Software